 Using A Tread Depth Gauge

 Now if you want a better estimate or faster evaluation of your tire’s life, you can spring for a tire tread depth gauge from your local auto parts store.
 With the depth gauge, all you have to do is stick the probe into the tire groove and press the shoulders against the tread block and read the results.
-Some like this Steelman Tread Depth Gauge even has color-coding in addition to the measurement numbers for quicker identification.
+Some like this Steelman Tread Depth Gauge even have color-coding in addition to the measurement numbers for quicker identification.

 While 2/32” is considered the legal minimum tread depth for tire replacement, Consumer Reports have found that the stopping distance from 70 mph at 2/32” during wet braking was nearly double that of a car equipped with new tires at 379 feet versus 195 feet.
 This is due to the deeper grooves being able to channel away more water on the road.
 Not only do the deeper grooves help you stop faster, you are less likely to hydroplane.
-If you anticipate a lot of driving in adverse conditions such as in rain, sleet, and snow, Consumer Reports and Tire Rack recommends replacing your tires earlier at 4/32”.
+If you anticipate a lot of driving in adverse conditions such as rain, sleet, and snow, Consumer Reports and Tire Rack recommend replacing your tires earlier at 4/32”.

 To perform a quick depth test for tread at 4/32”, leave the penny in your pocket and pull out a quarter.
-When you stick the upside down quarter into the groove between the tread, if you can see the top of Washington’s head, then it is time to replace your tires because George never lies.
+When you stick the upside-down quarter into the groove between the tread, if you can see the top of Washington’s head, then it is time to replace your tires because George never lies.

 Pay Attention To Tire Age